Sleitnick/Knit/docs/services.md

 ## Creating Services

-In it's simplest form, a service can be created like so:
+In its simplest form, a service can be created like so:

 ```lua
 local PointsService = Knit.CreateService { Name = "PointsService", Client = {} }